 Sometimes just counting and looking at the cells doesn’t provide a definite diagnosis, and other lab tests are needed.

-Cytochemistry: In cytochemistry tests, cells are put on a slide and exposed to chemical stains (dyes) that react only with some types of leukemia cells.
+Cytochemistry: In cytochemistry tests, cells are put on a slide and exposed to chemical stains (dyes) that react only with certain substances found in or on different kinds of cells.
 These stains cause color changes that can be seen under a microscope, which can help the doctor determine what types of cells are present.
-For instance, one stain can help distinguish ALL from acute myeloid leukemia (AML).
-The stain causes the granules of most AML cells to appear as black spots under the microscope, but it does not cause ALL cells to change colors.
+For instance, one stain will turn parts of acute myeloid leukemia (AML) cells black, but has no effect on ALL cells.

-Cytogenetic testing usually takes about 2 to 3 weeks because the leukemia cells must grow in lab dishes for a couple of weeks before their chromosomes can be seen under the microscope.
-It is often used for bone marrow samples, but it can also be used with blood samples.
+Because it takes time for the cells to start dividing, cytogenetic testing often takes about 2 to 3 weeks.
+It is often used to look at cells in the bone marrow, but it can also be used to look at cells from the blood.
 An advantage of cytogenetic testing is that it looks at all of the chromosomes, and the doctor doesn’t have to know in advance what changes to test for.

 Not all chromosome changes can be seen under a microscope.
 Other lab tests can often help find these changes.

-Fluorescent in situ hybridization (FISH): This is another type of chromosome test.
+Fluorescent in situ hybridization (FISH): This is another way to look at chromosomes and genes.
 It uses special fluorescent dyes that only attach to specific genes or parts of particular chromosomes.
 FISH can find most chromosome changes (such as translocations) that are visible under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.

 FISH can be used on regular blood or bone marrow samples.
-It can also be used to look at cells from other tissues, like lymph node samples.
+Because the cells don’t have to be able to divide for this test, tt can also be used to look at cells from other tissues, like lymph node samples.
 It is very accurate and can usually provide results within a couple of days.
 But because FISH only tests for certain gene changes (and doesn’t look at the chromosomes overall), it is best for looking for the changes that are important based on the kind of leukemia a person has.